Simply Business is pleased to provide tailored insurance options from:

 Here’s another example: You run a small tax preparation business with two part-time employees.
 During the busy tax season, one of your employees makes a minor error on a customer’s tax return because he’s overtired.
 While you can understand the reason why the mistake happened, it’s no solace when the customer gets audited and decides to sue your company in response.

-Fortunately, your E&O insurance policy covers monetary damages from the fallout, meaning your bottom line isn’t affected.
+Fortunately, your errors & omissions insurance policy covers monetary damages from the fallout, meaning your bottom line isn’t affected.

 Now imagine these scenarios without errors and omissions coverage.
 Chances are you’d have to pay those legal fees and payouts yourself.
 Unless you have extra money tucked away somewhere, those damages could be devastating to your business.